• Skip to main content

 Pomegranate season is sweet but short!
 The harvest runs from mid-September through early January, with 80% of the U.S. crop from California.
 Pomegranate trees need plenty of heat to grow and ripen fruit.
 They are best picked at the point of ripeness, making buying them at farmer’s markets the best choice.
 If purchasing from a supermarket, look for plump, rounded pomegranates that feel heavy for their size and are free of bruises; naturally occurring splits are fine.

-Did you know that the average pomegranate fruit contains 800 arils!
+Did you know that the average pomegranate fruit contains 800 arils?

 Pomegranate sliced open with arils in a bowl and on table

-Prep & Storage Tips for Pomegranates
+Prep & Storage Tips

-Health Benefits of Pomegranates
+Health Benefits

 Pomegranates are one of the “superfoods” because they are packed with vitamins, minerals, and medicinal properties.
 They’re also a part of many scientific studies as a cure to certain cancers and heart diseases.
 Pomegranates are known for their anti-inflammatory properties and may even lower blood pressure.